citizenfx/fivem-docs/content/docs/scripting-manual/using-scaleform/_index.md

 -   {{% native_link "DRAW_SCALEFORM_MOVIE" %}} for drawing gfx in 2D on a specific position
 -   {{% native_link "DRAW_SCALEFORM_MOVIE_FULLSCREEN" %}} also draws gfx in 2D, however in fullscreen
--   {{% native_link "DRAW_SCALEFORM_MOVIE_3D" %}} **do note that if you have blackout enabled this will be drawn with “solarized” and shifted to yellow colors**.
+-   {{% native_link "DRAW_SCALEFORM_MOVIE_3D" %}} **do note that if you have blackout enabled this will be drawn with "solarized" and shifted to yellow colors**.

 Masking
 -------

 Can be faked using the function {{% native_link "DRAW_SCALEFORM_MOVIE_FULLSCREEN_MASKED" %}}, where the first gfx is what you want to render, and the second gfx is a mask for it.

-This masking has no anti-aliasing, it doesn't perform “smooth” masking, if a particular pixel of masking gfx is not fully transparent, then the underlying pixel will be fully shown.
+This masking has no anti-aliasing, it doesn't perform "smooth" masking, if a particular pixel of masking gfx is not fully transparent, then the underlying pixel will be fully shown.

 Using textures
 --------------